bowang-lab/MedSAM/README.md

 2. Jupyter-notebook

-We provide a step-by-step tutorial based on [CoLab](https://colab.research.google.com/drive/19WNtRMbpsxeqimBlmJwtd1dzpaIvK2FZ?usp=sharing)
+We provide a step-by-step tutorial on [CoLab](https://colab.research.google.com/drive/19WNtRMbpsxeqimBlmJwtd1dzpaIvK2FZ?usp=sharing)

 You can also run it locally with `MedSAM_Inference.ipynb`.